-Hereby, Acer, declares that this Aspire Notebook Computer series is in compliance with the essential requirements and other relevant provisions of Directive 1999/5/EC.
+Hereby, Acer, declares that this Aspire notebook computer is in compliance with the essential requirements and other relevant provisions of Directive 1999/5/EC.
 (Please visit www.acer.com/about/certificates/nb for complete documents.)

 Modem notices

 Notice for USA